AliRezaJoodi/AliRezaJoodi.github.io/ProjectNotes/DirgodazAmol_InductionHeating_30KW_Model2.md

 ## Induction Heating, 30KW, Mode 2
 Note: It's a prototype.
 Note: The display panel and the Controller board based on AVR MCU removed.
-Note: Used of a Digital 3-Phase Voltmeter Ammete.
+Note: Used of a Digital 3-Phase Voltmeter Ampere Meter.
 Note: Three-phase dimmer board and IGBT driver board were used without modification.

 ### Photo